ztkent/gnome/README.md

 ## About
 The [TSL2591](https://www.adafruit.com/product/1980) is a high dynamic range digital light sensor.
-It can read infrared, full-spectrum and human-visible light, then transmit that data over a serial connection.
+It can detect infrared, full-spectrum and human-visible light, then transmit that data over a serial connection.

 This project monitors and records data from each of the three sources.